simulogics/airlinesim-docs/content/docs/about/game-worlds/index.en.md

 ## Long-Term Game Worlds

-On the other hand, long-term game worlds run continuously with no end date.
+On the other hand, long-term game worlds run continuously with no specific end date.
 The currently active servers can be found in the table down below as well.

 {{< hint info >}}
 **Info**